 My students tell me I am an inspirational and very funny teacher and although I would not say this myself, I am too polite to contradict them.
 I love teaching and feel honoured and lucky to be able to help young people aspire to exceed their goals and ambitions.

 I am a very proud farther myself of 2 children.
 Joseph, who is 17 and studying film/video making and Molly, who is 21 and teaching (both in the UK).
 Wanting a new challenge to continue my development as a professional teacher, combined with my love of travelling around Asia, I decided to teach overseas in China.
 I applied to Nord Anglia because of their reputation as outstanding providers of education around the world.
-Fortunately, they invited me to teach at BSB Shunyi.
+Fortunately, they invited me to teach at BSB Shunyi in 2017.